-Names - People
+Names - people

 - Full names are used on first reference only.
 After that, only the last name is used.
-If two people in a written piece have the same last name, first names may be used after the first reference. - "Dr." is used on first reference only. - Honorifics of Mr., Mrs. or Ms. are not used.
-See Titles for more information. - For faculty and staff, always use the official names and titles listed in GGC's online directory. - Nickname are introduced in quotation marks after the first name.
+If two people in a written piece have the same last name, first names may be used after the first reference. - "Dr." is used on first reference only. - Honorifics of Mr., Mrs. or Ms. are not used, unless in donor-directed situations.
+See Titles for more information. - For faculty and staff, always use the official names and titles listed in GGC's online directory. - Nicknames are introduced in quotation marks after the first name.
 If the middle initial is used, the nickname is introduced after the middle initial.
-Example: Dr. John B. "Jack" Smith.
+Example: Dr. John B. "Jack" Smith college school board committee when they stand alone.